-The Mobile Arboretum by Wayward
+Mobile Arboretum by Wayward

 Wayward’s design for the Mobile Arboretums focused on the market history of the two locations – medieval produce and poultry in the case of Cheapside and fabrics from Petticoat Lane in Aldgate – using this as the framework for a new arboreal legacy.
-The installations emphasise each site’s history as hubs for trade by housing saplings and other young plants in market barrows and carts.
+The installations emphasised each site’s history as hubs for trade by housing saplings and other young plants in market barrows and carts.

 Wayward, is a London-based landscape, art and architecture collective of designers, artists and urban growers.
 Wayward are an organisation who have long prioritised local narratives, centring much of its work around the history of an area as a means of community engagement.
-In 2010, Wayward were involved in the London Festival of Architecture as they hosted the Union Street Urban Orchard, a project that reclaimed derelict land in Bankside, making use of over a hundred volunteers to transform the site into a space for exchange between local residents and visitors.
+In 2010, Wayward were involved in the London Festival of Architecture as they hosted the Union Street Urban Orchard.
+The project reclaimed derelict land in Bankside, making use of over a hundred volunteers to transform the site into a space for exchange between local residents and visitors.